 - over 3 times more likely to have been threatened or injured with a weapon at school in the past year.

-Similar findings have come from recent reports issues by the Gay, Lesbian, Straight Education Network (GLSEN) and the National Gay Lesbian Task Force (NGLTF).
+Similar findings have come from recent reports issued by the Gay, Lesbian, Straight Education Network (GLSEN), and the National Gay Lesbian Task Force (NGLTF).
 Thus, it’s well documented that many LGBTQ students face significant stressors and hostile environments with the potential to place their mental and physical health (and therefore, success in college) in jeopardy.

 However, when LGBTQ students can identify and access safe and competent peers and authority figures they can turn to as allies for support, advice, information, and advocacy, the effects of these stressors are countered.
 The Safe Zone Program is one significant way in which LGBTQ students learn where they can turn for support and information.

 Many universities (as of 2005, approximately 200 U.S. institutions) have implemented similar programs, including American University, College of William & Mary, Georgetown, James Madison University, University of Maryland, University of Virginia, and Virginia Commonwealth University.